pgodsalve/Dr-Chris-Godsalve/README.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746474932/in/dateposted-public/" title="Graduation"><img src="https://live.staticflickr.com/65535/49746474932_950aa4a0c7_n.jpg" width="240" height="320" alt="Graduation"></a>

 Throughout his studies Chris worked hard to support himself financially and had various jobs as a labourer, a warehouse operative and making tea in a bank to name a few.
-It wasn’t all work and no play; Chris shared an Edinburgh tenement flat with great friends.
+It wasn’t all work and no play; Chris had great friends, and shared an Edinburgh tenement flat with some of them.
 They went drinking, recorded music together and enjoyed the Edinburgh music scene.
 After gaining his PhD Chris stayed on at Heriot-Watt for a further 2 years working in research in the physics department.

 #### Marriage, family and professional life

 In the late 1980’s Chris was volunteering his time at the local council to help people with maths.
 He struck up a romantic relationship with a student of his, Beatrice Campbell.
 They fell in love, married in 1990 and had daughter Philippa in 1991.
 They lived happily in Edinburgh in their Gorgie flat and kept up with good friends.
 In 1992 they moved to Reading when Chris was offered a job at Reading University as a scientist in the Environmental Systems Science Centre (ESSC) now known as University of Reading Meteorology.
-Before Chris became too unwell to travel the family enjoyed trips up to Scotland, and all had very fond memories of their stays at inlaws David and Philippa Campbell's country house 'Old Costerton'.
+Before Chris became too unwell to travel the family enjoyed trips to stay with David and Philippa Campbell, and all had very fond memories of stays at their country house 'Old Costerton'.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49745605248/in/dateposted-public/" title="Wedding1"><img src="https://live.staticflickr.com/65535/49745605248_ffdaa6d066_n.jpg" width="320" height="240" alt="Wedding1"></a><a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746147066/in/dateposted-public/" title="Wedding5"><img src="https://live.staticflickr.com/65535/49746147066_1e7cdc1eeb_n.jpg" width="240" height="320" alt="Wedding5"></a><a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49745607693/in/dateposted-public/" title="Family5"><img src="https://live.staticflickr.com/65535/49745607693_4a97c2694d_n.jpg" width="320" height="240" alt="Family5"></a>